CottaCush/Dufuna/submissions/kunmi02/aboutme.md

 Brief Introduction

 My name is Azeez Ibrahim Akinkunmi from University of Ibadan.
-I am a 400L student of computer science department.
+I am computer science Student.

 ABOUT CODING